sudhackar/sudhackar.github.io/_posts/2020-08-02-INCTF-reversing-writeups.md

 ![main](https://i.imgur.com/QwOmPNi.png)

-Here I have used [lighthouse](https://github.com/gaasedelen/lighthouse) to get some coverage information form some testcases.
+Here I have used [lighthouse](https://github.com/gaasedelen/lighthouse) to get some coverage information from some testcases.
 Decompilation doesn't yield much.
 We can use a pintool to taint and track the input from `argv[1]` to this function.

 This takes us to this code